 - After measuring, add 3-4 mm to find your flange size.

 Be sure to measure both nipples as nipple sizes vary.
-You may end up with different-sized flanges!
+You may end up with different-sized flanges for each breast!

 Lubricate Before Pumping

 The pain caused by elastic nipples can be relieved by lubricating before pumping.
 This helps keep the nipple in place and prevents soreness from happening.

 You can lubricate your nipples, the sides of your flange, or both!
 Here are three methods to lubricate before pumping breast milk:

 - Breast Milk.
 Hand-express breast milk before pumping.
 There’s nothing better than liquid gold for lubrication.
 Breast milk has antimicrobial properties and is very healing.
 A bonus to hand expressing is that it will help increase breast milk production.
 Win-win!

 - Coconut oil.
 Many moms use coconut oil to help lubricate nipples and flanges before pumping.
 Not only does coconut oil help minimize friction, but it’s great for your skin.
 And it’s safe for baby to consume!
 Look for unrefined coconut oil and consider a spray option for pumping on the go!